An Online Learning Analysis of Minimax Adaptive Control

-\textbf{Remarks:} Note that disturbances with smaller magnitudes are preferred by the adversary as they maximise the minimax cost given in \eqref{eqn_cost_function}.
-Though, the disturbance given by \eqref{eqn_minimax_confusing_disturbance} can make the learning process hard for the controller, it need not have a smaller magnitude for a given $\gamma > 0$ and $\{\theta_{f,k}\}^{\mathcal{F}}_{f=1}$, and hence it may \emph{not} lead to the worse cost.
+\textbf{Remarks:} Disturbances with smaller magnitudes maximise the cost given in \eqref{eqn_cost_function}.
+Though, the disturbance given by \eqref{eqn_minimax_confusing_disturbance} can make the learning hard for the controller, it need not have a smaller magnitude for a given $\gamma > 0$ and $\{\theta_{f,k}\}^{\mathcal{F}}_{f=1}$, and hence it may \emph{not} lead to the worse cost.
 Further, for certain range of $\{\theta_{f,k}\}^{\mathcal{F}}_{f=1}$, the associated closed loop system may turn out to be unstable.
 The negative result formulated in Theorem \ref{thm_confuse_disturb} justifies further analysis on the sub-optimality faced by the minimax adaptive controller, which is studied in the next sections through the concept of regret.